Node-In-Layers/nil-core/README.md

 There are four primary layers in any system, and these are the layers that Node In Layers comes out of the box with.
 They are the following:

-- Dependencies
+- Globals
 - Services
 - Features
 - Entries

-## Dependencies - The Special Layer
+## Globals - The Everywhere Layer

 Node In Layers is a dependency injection framework as well as an opinionated framework that heavily suggests how code should be organized and initiated.
-There are dependencies that exist throughout a system that every single layer uses.
+There are items that exist throughout a system that every single layer uses.
 Configurations, environment variables, etc.

-Every application has dependencies that are used throughout the application.
-Here are some common ones:

-- Configurations
-- Logger
-- Environmental Constants

-Unlike every other layer in Node In Layers, this "dependencies" layer is a special "layer."
+Unlike every other layer in Node In Layers, this "globals" layer is a special "layer."
 This layer is made widely available throughout the system, and has no namespaces.
 (Therefore be careful of collisions).

-Simply create a constructor function in an apps `dependencies.ts` file, and it will create the dependencies at the beginning of runtime, and then distributed up the app stack.
+Simply create a constructor function in an apps `globals.ts` file, and it will create the dependencies at the beginning of runtime, and then distributed up the app stack.

 ### Services - The Outside World Communicators